 That is scary.
 I mean, it seriously worries me for the sake of all the people out there who fall into this demographic.
 Emergency funds aren’t about reaching financial independence.
 FI is something you pursue well after you’ve secured your emergency fund.

 Think of FI like a sort of graduation: for many, it is the culmination – the finish line of a long financial journey.
 But much like graduation, no one reaches FI without many small accomplishments preceding it.
 The emergency fund, then, is just the first of those accomplishments.

 What will you do when Emergencies happen?

 Imagine this: things have been going pretty well at your job.
 You’ve been getting a lot of positive feedback from customers and teammates alike, and think you might be getting a promotion pretty soon!

-Then one day you go into work, find our your company has been bought out, and you are losing your job.
+Then one day you go to work, find our your company has been bought out, and you are losing your job.